czbiohub-sf/grassp/README.md

 Biohub software projects should be licensed under the standard 3-clause BSD license.
 A copy of this license is included in this repo.
 Please be sure to update the `AUTHORS` file as appropriate, as this file is referred to by the license.

 ## Features *not* included in this template
 This template omits, or is agnostic to, several common aspects of software development that are important for some Python packages, depending on their purpose and scope.
-Most prominently, it does not include any build or release tooling and it does not specify a virtual-environment manager (e.g., `conda`, `mamba`, `venv`, etc).
+Most prominently, it does not specify a virtual-environment manager (e.g., `conda`, `mamba`, `venv`, etc).
 It also does not use static type checking (e.g., `mypy`) and it does not include tooling to calculate/track test coverage (e.g., `pytest-cov`).